 In the USA most states have a Sales Tax on purchased goods which is usually between 6 to 8.25%.
 The Sales Tax is not shown included in the purchase price on websites but is added on when you pay.

 The purchase price shown on overseas sites will not include air freight charges to New Zealand.
 Freight (Shipping) is based on weight and the heavier an item is the greater the freight charge will be.
 Air Freight charges can become very significant for larger, heavier items such as CD players, mixers, turntables and speakers.

 Customs GST and Import Duty

 Imported products over $400NZ in value are liable for GST charges by NZ Customs on arrival in New Zealand.
-GST is currently 12.5%, rising to 15% at the start of October 2010.
+GST is currently charged at the rate of 15%.
 In addition to GST certain electrical products may also have a Duty Tariff (a type of import tax) payable on arrival in New Zealand (for example - a power amplifier).